PlayCreatively/Excavation-of-Human-Inhumated-Remains/Documents/Implementation.md

 }
 ```

-At 5 cm / R8, uncompressed is ~4 MB; compresses well when mostly unexcavated.
+At R8, uncompressed is ~4 MB; compresses well when mostly unexcavated (lots of 255s; compressed using run-length encoding).

 ---